The match that changed football

 The genius from Amsterdam

-Cruyff had made an impact at the Camp Nou as a player, winning the title in 1973 -- his first season following a world-record move -- but it was the Dutchman's appointment as coach in 1988 that changed the club's DNA.
+Cruyff had made an impact at the Camp Nou as a player, winning the title in his first season following a world-record move in 1973, but it was the Dutchman's appointment as coach in 1988 that changed the club's DNA.

 On May 4, when Cruyff is announced as Barcelona's coach, the team is experiencing its worst season since 1941-42.
 The club is in debt and in crisis.
 They go on to finish sixth in the league, two points off 10th place, while Real Madrid celebrate a fifth straight La Liga title.
 Ignominy.